 Swim England Members

-Tips to support swimmers who experience mental health problems
+Tips to support aquatic athletes and participants who experience mental health problems

-On Mental Health Awareness Week, Swim England and mental health charity, Mind, have provided some tips for supporting swimmers.
+Swim England and mental health charity, Mind, have provided some tips for supporting aquatic athletes and participants.

-The two charities are currently working together to update Swim England’s ‘mental health and swimming’ fact sheet to provide mental health information, tips and advice to swimmers and those who support them.
+The two charities have worked closely on a number of projects, including the update of Swim England’s ‘mental health and swimming’ fact sheet to provide mental health information, tips and advice to athletes, participants and those who support them.

 Here’s an insight into some of the tips to consider in order to help those who experience mental health problems participate in aquatics.